safi-ur-rahman/safi-ur-rahman/README.md

 ---

-I build web applications and backend systems with a focus on scalability, clarity, and long-term maintainability.
+I work on web applications and backend systems, mostly focused on making things scale without becoming hard to reason about.

-Most of my work is around:
+Most of my time goes into:
-- Next.js and React with TypeScript on the frontend
+- Next.js and React with TypeScript
-- NestJS, Node.js, and Express on the backend
+- NestJS, Node.js, and Express
 - PostgreSQL, MongoDB, Prisma
 - Microservices using Redis, NATS, and Docker

-I care about how systems behave in production, not just how fast they’re built.
-Clean architecture, sensible abstractions, and good developer experience matter to me.
+I tend to favor boring solutions that work, clear boundaries between services, and code that doesn’t need a long explanation six months later.

-I also use automated testing (Playwright) and tooling like Docker, Git, and CI/CD to keep things reliable.
+I also use automated testing (Playwright) and basic DevOps tooling like Docker, Git, and CI/CD to keep deployments predictable.